containers/qm/docs/devel/README.md

 ### Install PR copr subpackages on local machine

-1. Enbale repo in your machine
+1. Enable repo in your machine
 This part is done automatically by TestingFarm guest provisioning.
 In case of manual installation,